Samuel Tenka

 Duties and Powers

-FAITHFULLY EXECUTE --- The President shall take care to faithfully execute the Laws of the United States.
+FAITHFULLY EXECUTE --- The President shall take care to faithfully execute the laws of the United States.

-APPOINTMENT TO EXECUTIVE OFFICES --- The President shall, with the advice and consent of a simple majority of the Senate, appoint the principal Officers of the executive Departments.
-The President may with the consent of the Vice President to aid 25th remove a principal Officer.
+APPOINTMENT TO EXECUTIVE OFFICES --- The President shall, with the advice and consent of a simple majority of the Senate, appoint the principal officers of the executive departments.
+The President may with the consent of the Vice President to aid 25th remove a principal officer.

 DIPLOMATIC POWERS --- The President shall receive foreign ministers and ambassadors.